Daniela Avanzini

 Daniela Andrea Avanzini Llorente (born July 1, 2004) is an American singer and dancer.
-She began her career as a professional dancer, and was a top 10 finalist in season 13 of the dance competition series So You Think You Can Dance.
-As a singer, she is best known as a member of the girl group Katseye, formed through the 2023 reality show Dream Academy created by Hybe and Geffen Records.
+She is best known as a member of the girl group Katseye, formed through the 2023 reality show Dream Academy.
+She was previously a contestant on the 13th season of So You Think You Can Dance in 2016.

 Early life

-Daniela Andrea Avanzini Llorente was born on July 1, 2004, in Atlanta, Georgia, to Ana Llorente, originally from Cuba, and Rafael Avanzini, originally from Venezuela.
-With both parents being professional Latin ballroom dancers and dancesport instructors, she was exposed to music and dance at a young age, learning dancesport when she was three years old.
-Notably, her mother was the first Cuban to win a world ballroom championship.
-Avanzini is fluent in English and Spanish.
+Daniela Andrea Avanzini Llorente was born on July 1, 2004, in Atlanta, Georgia, to Rafael Avanzini and Ana Llorente.
+Her mother is Cuban, and her father is Venezuelan with European heritage, including German, Italian, and Spanish ancestry.
+She is fluent in English and Spanish.
+Daniela began performing dancesport when she was four years old.
+Her mother was the first Cuban to win a world ballroom championship.

 Career

 2011–2021: Dance projects

 Avanzini's dance career began with local competitions in Atlanta, but she soon took to international stages.
-In 2011, at seven years old, she was a 2nd place grand finalist at the international competition Super Kids Europe.
+In 2011, at seven years old, she was the 1st runner-up at the international competition Super Kids Europe.
 At eight years old, she appeared on Univision’s Sábado Gigante, where she danced a choreographed jive number.
 In 2013, she made it to the Vegas Rounds of the eighth season of America's Got Talent alongside her partner Yasha Jeltuhin as a samba dancer.
-She also participated in So You Think You Can Dance: The Next Generation, where she was the first contestant eliminated, placing 10th.
+She also participated in So You Think You Can Dance: The Next Generation as a young teen.

 Beyond dance competitions, Avanzini appeared on The Queen Latifah Show alongside Jeltuhin, as part of an "America's Most Talented Kids" segment.
 She has also worked as a model and actress in commercials, including for Haverty's Furniture at seven years old.
 In 2021, Avanzini appeared in the independent film Georgia Sky, where she portrayed a young dancer.

-As a young dancer, she also explored herself through music.
 At age 11, she began uploading videos of herself singing and playing the ukulele to social media.

 In 2020, Avanzini appeared in the episode titled "Capital District Pipe, Chef Quani, Daniela Avanzini" as a dance guest in the latest revival of the American children's television series Wonderama, performing an original choreography with salsa, hip-hop, acrobatic and jazz elements.
 In 2021, she appeared in MattyBRaps' music video for the song "Dramatic".